cavigna/cavigna/README.md

 <hr/>

 <samp>
-I am a creative🎡, time punctual👩‍🎓, dedicated🎯, goal-oriented individual👩‍💻 with decent moral Values and Ethicates🙇‍♀️ along with a high-energy level🤹‍♀️, honed communication skills👐, strong organizational skills👮‍♀️, and meticulous attention🕵️‍♀️ to detail.
+I am a Commercial Engenier and Android Developer in progress.I am a creative, dedicated , goal-oriented individual, honed communication skills.
+I think that my business background give me a plus to better understand the needs of Companies in order to develop Software.
 </samp>

 ### :iphone: Proyects